Williams in Colusa County, California — The American West (Pacific Coastal)

 Erected 1932 by The Womens Club of Williams.

 Location.
 39° 8.521′ N, 122° 9.076′ W. Marker is in Williams, California, in Colusa County.
 Marker can be reached from the intersection of Zumwalt Road, and Crawford Road, on the right when traveling west.
+Marker is located at the Williams Cemetery.
 Touch for map.
-Marker is located at the Williams Cemetery.
 Marker is at or near this postal address: 2438 Zumwalt Road, Williams CA 95987, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
 Colusa Union High School (approx. 8.6 miles away); U. W. Brown House - Circa 1867 (approx. 8.9 miles away); Center Section of the Former Colusa Bridge (approx. 9 miles away); Judge H. M. Albery House (approx. 9 miles away); Carnegie Library (approx. 9.1 miles away); Old Chinatown District--Circa 1890 (approx. 9.1 miles away); Will Semple Green House (approx. 9.1 miles away); Colusa County Courthouse (approx. 9.1 miles away).

 1. A rootsweb article documenting the history of Benicia – founded by Dr. Robert Semple (Submitted on April 20, 2009.)